-Inclusion4Schools project will promote and facilitate the sharing of results and deliverables.
-Results will be widely shared with the interested communities, including but not limited to the scientific community, policy and decision makers through publications on the website and on the knowledge-sharing platforms, presentations at conferences.
-Furthermore, the knowledge sharing portals will serve as repositories.
-Overall an open access policy will be applied, there will be no restricting licences.
+Inclusion4Schools project has promoted and facilitated the sharing of results and deliverables.
+Results have been widely shared with the interested communities, including but not limited to the scientific community, policy and decision makers through publications on the website and on the knowledge-sharing platforms, presentations at conferences.
+Furthermore, the knowledge sharing portal also serves as a repository.
+Overall an open access policy has been applied, there are no restricting licences.